We've already achieved the Eco-Schools BRONZE Award, and we are working our way up to silver!

 Who are our Eco Councillors?

 Our Eco council are 16 children (1 child from each class in school) who meet every 2 weeks to help make our school more eco friendly.
-Our newly elected Eco Council started in September 2018 and are contniuing still.
-We have already achieved lots in such a short amount of time.
+Our newly elected Eco Council started in September 2021.
+We have are looking forward to our new roles.
 Take a look at what we have been up to below!